-An easy way to boost to your cashback is to pay with a credit card that rewards you for your spending, whether that's in airmiles, retail vouchers, or money back.
-Remember to pay off your bill in full each month to avoid interest charges.
+An easy way to boost your cashback is to pay with a credit card that rewards you for your spending, whether that's in air miles, retail vouchers or money off your credit card statement.
+Remember to pay the balance off in full each month to avoid interest charges.

 Don't assume a deal is worth it just because it claims to offer a big saving.

-Offers like ‘was £100, now £50’ often exaggerate the discount you're actually getting.
+Offers such as ‘was £100, now £50’ often exaggerate the discount you're actually getting.
 We found 13% of sale shoppers in 2017 didn't research the prices of their products at other retailers before buying.

 Some retailers, such as Argos, will hold your product for seven days.
-This means you can go and collect it after the Black Friday shopping crowds have dispersed and avoid paying delivery fees.
+This means you can order it online, then go and collect it after the Black Friday shopping crowds have dispersed.

-Historically, Black Friday was for hitting the high street and Cyber Monday was when you could go online for some top deals.
+Historically, Black Friday was for hitting the high street and Cyber Monday was for online deals.
 Now, more money is spent on the internet than in store on Black Friday, but that doesn't mean you should ignore Cyber Monday.